 Food Allergies vs. Intolerances vs. Sensitivities – How are they Different?

 Food allergies, intolerances, and sensitivities – oh my!
-Another topic near and dear to my heart.
+Another topic near and dear to my heart, especially now that I’m trained and certified as a Lifestyle Eating & Performance (LEAP) therapist (“CLT”), specializing in adverse food reactions.

 There’s nothing worse than walking into a restaurant, looking at a menu and trying to find SOMETHING (anything) you can eat that won’t send you spiraling into some kind of inflammatory reaction.